History Department (HIS)

 Money and Crime

-Money and crime are just ideas.
-We will ask what makes something money?
-When, why, and where did money start and how has it changed?
-We will also examine crimes based on money such as counterfeiting, embezzlement, forgery, fraud, identity theft, money laundering, and swindling.
-We will study how money and its related crimes have become a system that shapes us and how different people around the world experience this system.
+In this course students explore what makes something money and when, why, and where money started and changed.
+Students also examine crimes based on money such as counterfeiting, embezzlement, forgery, fraud, identity theft, money laundering, and swindling.
+Students study how money and its related crimes have become a system that shapes us and how different people around the world experience this system.
 Offered Alternate Years.

 HIS 304 Cr.2